Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Operator

 Thank you so much for the opportunity.
-2 part question 1.
-Other expenses have significantly gone this year even this quarter despite the year on year despite the significant drop in revenue.
-Our other expenses have gone from 29 crore to 44 crore.
+Two part question.
+One, other expenses have significantly gone this year even this quarter despite the year-on-year, despite the significant drop in revenue.
+Our other expenses have gone from INR29 crore to INR44 crore.
 Q3 was the same.
-So and this is obviously differing our EBITDA margins quite significantly.
+So — and this is obviously differing our EBITDA margins quite significantly.
 So what accounts for these other expense increases despite severe degrowth in revenue?

 R.M.
 Subramanian

-Yeah, in terms of other expenses what you’re seeing is a mix of both US and India operations are put together.
-What you’re seeing that effect and moving forward, you know, once we see the revenue growth.
-Okay, these are the expenses in terms of will have the operating leverage effect of, you know it’s going to be broadly fixed.
-So that’s how.
-And we’ll keep a tab on in terms of what we do with that.
+Yeah.
+In terms of other expenses what you’re seeing is a mix of both US and India operations are put together, what you’re seeing that effect.
+And moving forward, once we see the revenue growth, okay, these are the expenses in terms of we’ll have the operating leverage effect of it’s going to be broadly fixed.
+So that’s how — and we’ll keep a tab on in terms of what we do with that tab.

 R.M.
 Subramanian

-Got it, got it.
-Second question is in Q3.
-I guess Christopher did speak about 25% year on year growth next year in FY27.
-So if I just do rough numbers again I’m not looking for exact numbers.
-We’ll end up with around 1600 crore revenue next year.
-If we do a 25% growth roughly and our remaining auto book will be 800 and year on year we’ll add like quarter on quarter 500 so 2000.
-So are we really, I mean despite all of the competition increasing their order books at 40% and similar spaces.
-Right.
-Defense, aerospace, industrial, medical, quite a few competitors are there.
+Got it.
+Got it.
+Second question is in Q3, I guess, just answered, right, did speak about 25% year-on-year growth next year in FY ’27.
+So if I just do rough numbers again I’m not looking for exact numbers, we’ll end up with around INR1,600 crore revenue next year, if we do a 25% growth roughly and our remaining order book will be INR800 crore, and year-on-year we’ll add like quarter-on-quarter INR500, so INR2,000 crore.
+So are we really, I mean, despite all of the competition increasing their order books at 40% and similar spaces, right, defense, aerospace, industrial, medical, quite a few competitors are there.

 Rajendra Velagapudi